All Episodes

 That's fine.

-So if you choose to stay at work rather than spend time with your wife and your baby, then she is doing almost all the child care, right?
+So if you choose to stay at work rather than spend time with your wife and your baby, then she is doing almost all the childcare, right?

-Almost all the childcare.
+Almost all the childcare, that's correct.

 Right.